craod/angular-utilities/README.md

 <a name="installation"></a>
 ## Installation
-Simply include the files provided in the dist folder: angular-utilities.js or angular-utilities.min.js.
+Simply include the files provided in the dist folder: angular-utilities.js and angular-utilities.css or angular-utilities.min.js and angular-utilities.min.css.
 Add the *angular-utilities* module to your application for tools to be available.

 <a name="usage"></a>
 ## Usage